Discover Crowdin’s core features required to help you make your products multilingual.

 Invite people to your projects and define their access level: manager, translator, proofreader.
 Additionally, you can configure access for translators and proofreaders to specific target languages.

-View the activity within your projects (translations, approves, file updates, and more), a list of top members, and keep an eye on comments/translations reported as abuse in crowdsourcing projects.
+View the activity within your projects (translations, approves, file updates, and more), and a list of top members.

 Calculate the approximate translation costs to plan your budget.
 Calculate the exact translation costs to pay your translators and proofreaders after localization is complete.

 Group managers and translation resources like Translation Memories, Glossaries, and Machine Translation engines by projects and project groups.
-This way you can create several project groups and invite separate managers to each.
-Translation resources can be available organization-wide, to project groups, or specific projects only.
+This way, you can create several project groups and invite separate managers to each.
+Translation resources can be available organization-wide, to project groups, or to specific projects only.

 Send private or group messages directly within Crowdin.

-Order professional translations from translation agency vendors available in Crowdin Marketplace.
+Order professional translations from translation agency vendors available in Crowdin Store.

 Workflow is a sequence of steps that content in your project should go through, like translation or proofreading.
 Connect steps in parallel or subsequently to automate the content flow.